lmco/lm-mit-momentum22/QA.md

 - Search and Rescue: search as much of the water area as you can, as fast as you can
   - You will be given a map with clearly defined land/water boundaries but UNKNOWN number of survivors in UNKNOWN locations
+  - Survivors are stationary and do not move over time
   - Find survivors by flying within 31m of them
   - No rescue required - your vehicle is just the "spotter"
-  - Choose the most efficient routing to search the most area as quickly as possible
+  - Choose the most efficient routing to search the most area as quickly as possible.
+  - You may use any search pattern, including pre-established patterns or those of your own design
   - Mission complete when you are confident that you have found all the survivors (unknown number), or you run out of time (10 mins)